Khandoker Mohammad Nurunnabi: Football career

 In 1963, Nurunnabi began his football career by joining Azad Sporting Club, where he played until 1964.
 The following year, Nurunnabi's fulfilled his dream of playing for Mohammedan SC, who were at the time the most popular team in East Pakistan.
-During his time with the Black & Whites he played alongside group of legendary players like Zakaria Pintoo, Protap Sanker Hazra, Mohamed Kaikobad and Golam Sarwar Tipu.
-He spent six years in Mohammedan, winning three Dhaka League titles and one Aga Khan Gold Cup (1968) trophy.
+During his time with the Black & Whites he played alongside group of legendary players like Zakaria Pintoo, Pratap Shankar Hazra, Mohamed Kaikobad and Golam Sarwar Tipu.
+He spent six years in Mohammedan, winning three First Division League titles and one Aga Khan Gold Cup (1968) trophy.
 While at Mohammedan, he got a job at the National Bank of Pakistan (now Sonali Bank).

 In 1970, Nurunnabi became the last debutant from East Pakistan to represent the Pakistan national football team, as he travelled to Tehran, Iran to participate in the 1970 RCD Cup.
-During the tournament, Nurunabbi played against both Iran and Turkey.
-Nurunnabi, is among only four goalkeepers from East Pakistan to represent the Pakistan national team, the others being Wazed Ali Miyaji, Manzur Hasan Mintu and Shahidur Rahman Shantoo.
+During the tournament, Nurunabbi played against both Iran and a Turkey XI.
+Nurunnabi, is among only four goalkeepers from East Pakistan to represent the Pakistan national team, the others being Wajeed Ali Miazi, Manzur Hasan Mintu and Shahidur Rahman Shantoo.

 In 1971, after witnessing the massacre caused by Operation Searchlight, Nurunnabi alongside Mohammedan SC teammate Pratap Shankar Hazra, crossed the border to Agartala, India, and then to Kolkata, where he joined the Shadhin Bangla football team.
-His only appearance for the Shadhin Bangla team came in their first game, which ended as a 2–2 draw against Nadia XI, in July 24.
+His only appearance for the Shadhin Bangla team came in their first game, which ended as a 2–2 draw against Nadia XI, on July 25.
 After the game, he met another one of his Mohammedan colleagues, Hafizuddin Ahmed, who helped Nurunnabi join the Bangladesh Liberation War.

 Military

-Bangladesh Liberation War

-After returning to East Pakistan with Hafizuddin Ahmed, Nurunnabi trained as a member of the Bangladesh Army, he was later ordered to took up arms at Kushtia of Sector Eight, under Major Muhammed Abul Manzur, as a sub-sector commander.
+After returning to East Pakistan from India with Hafizuddin Ahmed, Nurunnabi trained as a member of the Bangladesh Army, and was later ordered to take up arms at Kushtia of Sector Eight, under Major Muhammed Abul Manzur, as a sub-sector commander.
+He remained at his post until the war concluded.